-We took a good idea, chopped it into a million meaningless pieces and worked it to death.
-Now we have this idea that “wellness” on a corporate level comes down to having your blood drawn for lipid and glucose measurement and filling out what is essentially a really long survey about what you eat, whether or not you wear a seatbelt, and whether or not you are depressed.
-And then, to add insult to injury, you are often either rewarded or penalized based on your results, if your program is an “outcomes-based” one (as opposed to “participation based”).
+We took a good idea, chopped it into a million meaningless pieces, and worked it to death.
+We have this idea that “wellness” on a corporate level comes down to having your blood drawn for lipid and glucose measurement and filling out what is essentially a lengthy survey about what you eat, whether or not you wear a seatbelt, and whether or not you are depressed.
+And then, to add insult to injury, you are often either rewarded or penalized based on your results, if your program is an “outcomes-based” one (as opposed to “participation-based”).

 Fundamentally, “wellness” is failing, because many companies are tacking these programs and incentives on to an already stressed and exhausted workforce without changing anything else.
 They aren’t looking at workflow, benefits, atmosphere, or work-life balance.
-You know, basically, they are just ignoring everything that has the promise of having an actual impact on the employee’s wellbeing.
+They are just ignoring everything that promises to have an actual impact on the employee’s well-being.

 Let’s take this person that I just made up and named Mary as an example.
 Mary is 50 years old with two kids in college and a 12 year old.
 She works, I don’t know, let’s say 48 hours a week and is severely underpaid.
 She also takes care of her aging parents and her sister, who is a recovering addict.
 Mary is stressed to the max.
 She doesn’t sleep well, doesn’t eat well, and doesn’t exercise at all.
-She has been smoking since she was 15 years old and has tried to quit a dozen times, but every time something terrible happens in her personal life, and she ends up buying a pack of cigarettes.
-She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work rushing around in an adrenaline-fueled fog until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
-Mary is definitely depressed, but it is entirely undiagnosed and untreated because she can’t get time off of work to see a psychiatrist and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
+Smoking since she was 15 years old, she has tried to quit a dozen times.
+Every time something terrible happens in her personal life, and she ends up buying a pack of cigarettes.
+She spends 48 hours a week sitting on her butt at work and then spends all of her time outside of work, rushing around in an adrenaline-fueled fog until eventually she crashes on the couch and eats whatever she can grab quickly and cheaply.
+Mary is depressed, but it is entirely undiagnosed and untreated.
+She can’t get time off of work to see a psychiatrist, and she wouldn’t know which doctor to go to where she lives, even if she could take some vacation time (which she definitely can’t).
 Mary is in constant pain – her lower back, neck, knees, and hip ache constantly.
-It’s part of why she only sleeps for five hours, on a good night.
+It’s part of why she only sleeps for five hours on a good night.